On the exact Berk-Jones statistics and their p-value calculation

-On the theoretical front, in Section \ref{sec:theoretical_properties} we derive the exact asymptotic distribution of $M_n^+, M_n^-$ and $M_n$ under the null hypothesis.
-We then use this result to prove asymptotic consistency against any fixed alternative $G \neq F$, as well as against series of converging alternatives $G_n \rightarrow F$ provided that the convergence in the supremum norm $\|G_n - F \|_{\infty}$ is sufficiently slow.
-Furthermore, following the work of \citet{CaiWu2014} we show that $M_n$ is adaptively optimal for detecting a broad family of sparse mixtures.
+On the theoretical front, in Section \ref{sec:theoretical_properties} we analyze some statistical properties of the $M_n^+, M_n^-$ and $M_n$.
+First, we derive the asymptotic distribution of these statistics under the null hypothesis, our proof is based on classical results from the theory of standardized empirical processes \citep{Eicker1979, Jaeschke1979}.
+Independent of our work, a different derivation was recently given by \cite{Finner2015Communications}, based on an analysis of the HC statistic \citep{Finner2014Bernoulli}.
+Next, we use the asymptotic distribution to prove asymptotic consistency of $M_n$ against any fixed alternative $G \neq F$, as well as against series of converging alternatives $G_n \rightarrow F$ provided that the convergence in the supremum norm $\|G_n - F \|_{\infty}$ is sufficiently slow.
+Finally, following the work of \citet{CaiWu2014} we show that $M_n$ is adaptively optimal for detecting a broad family of sparse mixtures.

-In a second contribution, we devise in Section \ref{sec:pvalue_calc} an $O(n^2)$ algorithm to compute $p$-values for {\em any} supremum-based one sided test.
+In a second contribution, we devise in Section \ref{sec:pvalue_calc} an $O(n^2)$ algorithm to compute $p$-values for {\em any} supremum-based one-sided test.
 Particular examples include HC as well as the one-sided $M_n^\pm$ and $R_n^\pm$ statistics of Berk and Jones.
-While $O(n^2)$ algorithms exist for KS, common methods for other test statistics require $O(n^3)$ operations \citep{Noe1972, KhmaladzeShinjikashvili2001}.

 Finally, in Section \ref{sec:simulations} we compare the power of $M_n$ to other tests under the following settings: i) a change in the mean or variance of a standard Gaussian distribution; and ii) rare-weak sparse Gaussian mixtures; These results showcase scenarios where $M_n$ has improved power compared to common tests.
 For other examples involving real data and concrete applications, see \cite{Brown2013,Siegmund_14,KaplanGoldman2014}.